iitis/railways_dispatching_silesia/solutions_quantum/data4diagrams/README.txt

 4 Next step
 ═══════════

-  • Add train numbers to paths
+  • Add train numbers to paths (in progress, to be improved)
-  • Fine-tune conflicted-resolved figures
+  • Fine-tune conflicted-resolved figures (bw version to be made)
-  • Choose the right figures
+  • Choose the right figures (in progress)
   • Create vector pdf figures.
   • Add orignal timetables (postponed)